Attachment, Neurodevelopment Psychopathology (ANP)

 - Transition to Adulthood Attachment Interview (TAAI, 16-25 years)

-- The A & P is part of the DMM-informed Mental Health Practitioner Certificate and prerequisite to all assessment courses, e.g., the Adult Attachment Interview.
+NOTE: ANP is prerequisite to all assessment courses, e.g., the Adult Attachment Interview.

 - Child abuse and neglect

 - Preschool development: the need for parent-child protective hierarchy